top of page

 General Goat Care

-For BASIC goat nutritional requirements, we suggest a pelleted goat feed for young and growing goats and alfalfa pellets fed daily and in equal parts.
-Most importantly they need roughage like hay.
+For BASIC goat nutritional requirements, we suggest a pelleted goat feed for young and growing goats Most importantly they need roughage like hay.
 If you cannot provide safe brush for grazing then we recommend multiple hay types.
 Hay/Forage should make up the bulk of their diet.
 Read here for reasons why and what I feed my herd.
 There are lots of other things you can purchase to add and make a ration that suits your animals needs.
 As time goes on, you will have to research and feed what works for you in the amounts that work for you.
-Water is a necessity.
+Water is a necessity as kids begin to eat feed but do not be alarmed in bottle babies are not drinking water.

 Goats also need minerals.
 The easiest minerals to find are Manna Pro loose goat minerals from Tractor Supply.
 Blocks should NOT be used at the main mineral source, only loose minerals that are fed free choice in a feeder should be the main source.
 We supplement with selenium and copper, both can be purchased online.
-Here we use New Country Organics goat mineral or Premier1 mineral mixes
+Here we use Premier1 mineral mixes or this breeder mineral to our animals that are bred/lactating.

 We also suggest you have dewormers and a coccidia treatment on hand prior to bringing a goat home.